 Meet the people who help guide and support our work through leadership and oversight.

-Our new board of directors is leading the way in redefining how we support our unhoused friends, ensuring that our interventions are culturally sensitive and grounded in the principles of equity and justice.
+Our board is leading the way in redefining how we support our community, ensuring that our programs are culturally sensitive and grounded in our values.
 Their leadership is a beacon of hope and a source of inspiration for our organization and the communities we serve.

-We invite you to join us in supporting this important work, as we learn from our new board of directors and strive to make a meaningful difference in the lives of those we serve.
-Together, we can create a future where everyone has access to safe, secure housing and the support they need to thrive.
+We invite you to join us in supporting this important work, as we learn from our board of directors and strive to make a meaningful difference in the lives of those we serve.
+Together, we can create a future where every person has the tools, confidence, and community they need to thrive.

 Co-Chair